All Midland College policies are available online. Please note, the Midland College Policy Manual is hosted on an external server.

 To the greatest extent possible, Midland College shall respect the privacy of the complainant, persons against whom a report is filed, and witnesses.
 Limited disclosures may be necessary in order to conduct a thorough investigation and comply with applicable law.

-A party who is dissatisfied with the outcome of the investigation may appeal through the applicable grievance policy beginning at the appropriate level.
-For more information, see the Midland College Website or appropriate department Dean.
+A responding party who is dissatisfied with the outcome of the investigation may appeal through the disciplinary appeal process as described above.

 If a party has a discrimination (including sexual harassment) complaint that cannot be satisfactorily resolved within the College, the party has the right to file a complaint with the Department of Education Office of Civil Rights by contacting The Department of Education Office for Civil Rights.